Better-HPC/keystone-api/docs/install/slurm.md

 !!!
 Important

     Disabling these settings may affect your Slurm fairshare policy.
-    Administrators are strongly encouraged to review their fairshair policy settings.
+    Administrators are strongly encouraged to review their fairshare policy settings.

 ## Configure Charging Rates